20tab/django-continuous-delivery/README.md

 The `terraform` cli package is required, unless you want to generate a project only locally.
 To install it we suggest to use the official [install guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).

-## 🔑 Credentials (optional)
+## 🔑 Prerequisites

+### 🗝️ Vault project (one-time, admin)

+The Minos pipeline assumes a shared Vault auth backbone is already provisioned by the [vault-project](https://github.com/20tab/vault-project) admin repo: KV mount, GitLab JWT auth backend, JWT roles `service-gitlab-job` and `platform-gitlab-job`, identity entity, admin policy.
+Run that **once per Vault cluster, before** bootstrapping any platform/service.

+This sub-bootstrapper only seeds **service-scoped** secrets at `{project_slug}/envs/{env}/{service_slug}/...`.
+Vault prompts are optional: skip them if Vault is not used for this project.

-### 🦊 GitLab
+### 🦊 GitLab (optional)

-If the GitLab integration is enabled, a Personal Access Token with _api_ permission is required.<br/>
+If the GitLab integration is enabled, a Personal Access Token with _api_ scope is required.<br/>
-It can be generated in the GitLab User Settings panel.
+It can be generated in the GitLab User Settings → Access Tokens panel.

-**Note:** the token can be generated in the Access Tokens section of the GitLab User Settings panel.<br/>
-⚠️ Beware that the token is shown only once after creation.
+⚠️ The token is shown only once after creation.

 ## 🚀️ Quickstart